Top 10 Best Temples to Visit in Bali

 Best Accommodations in Bali

-Booking.com is my favourite site to book a place Bali when I am planning my trip.
-The main reason is that most of the bookings can be cancelled right up to the trip, allowing flexibility.
-Here are a few of the best accommodations that we recommend to stay in Bali:
+Booking.com is my favorite site for booking a place in Bali when planning my trip.
+The main reason is that most bookings can be canceled right up to the trip, allowing flexibility.
+Here are a few of the best accommodations that we recommend for a stay in Bali:

 Luxury (from 150 USD)